 Tip: You might need to stir the last few onion slices into the batter to coat them entirely.

-- Fry the onion rings, a few at a time, in a single layer in hot oil for 2 to 3 minutes or until golden, stirring once or twice with a fork to separate the rings.
+- Fry the onion rings, a few at a time, in a single layer in hot oil for 2 to 3 minutes or until golden brown, stirring once or twice with a fork to separate the rings.

 - Remove the onion rings from the oil.
 Drain on paper towels.

 - Sprinkle with additional salt and serve warm.

 Although onion rings can be savored solo, ketchup is a classic dipping sauce.
 You can also try one of these gourmet dippers:

 - Chipotle Ketchup: In a small bowl stir together 1 cup ketchup and 2 teaspoons finely chopped chipotle chile peppers in adobo sauce.